hapax/hapax.github.io/assets/reality.md

 is a single star.
 One of 19 in the constellation of Orion, which is one of hundreds of constellations that humans of different times and places have invented.
-These picture are drawn using stars visible to the naked eye, a sliver of the total number of stars in the galaxy.
+These picture are drawn using only the stars visible to the naked eye, which are a sliver of the total number of stars in the galaxy.
-Like our sun, we expect most of these stars to have planets, and for some of these planets to have their own inhabitants, and for some of these inhabitants to form their own stories and pictures from the bright stars in their vicinity, and perhaps, every now and again, ask why things fall.
+And like our sun, we expect most of these stars, both visible and invisible, to have planets, and for some of these planets to have their own inhabitants, and for some of these inhabitants to form their own stories and pictures from the bright stars in their vicinity.
+Perhaps, every now and again, they ask why things fall.

-Each star, each planet, each organism, each atom in the space between stars, and most mysterious of all, empty space itself, each of these moving parts is a constellation to the scientist, a dot-to-dot onto which we project scientific images and meanings, and which can change as new data points become visible or old ones dim and disappear.
+Each star, each planet, each organism, each atom of the interstellar medium, even empty space itself, each of these moving parts is a constellation to the scientist, a dot-to-dot onto which we project scientific images and meanings, and which can change as new data points become visible and old ones dim and disappear.
 Betelguese has just as many stories to tell as Orion.
 The universe, in all its awe and complexity and strangeness, is far fuller